oracle/docker-images/OracleWebCenterSites/README.md

 ```
 #### 2. Start the Admin Container

 a.
-To run WebLogic Admin server container, go to `dockerfiles` folder located at `../docker-images/OracleWebCenterSites/`.
+To run WebLogic Admin server container, go to folder where `wcsitesadminserver.env.list` file is located at `../docker-images/OracleWebCenterSites/dockerfiles/`.

 b.
 Run the following command and pass the environment file name as a parameter: